 Dip or drizzle peanut butter cookies in chocolate

-Step two.
-Stir occasionally using a spoon or silicone spatula until all the chocolate has melted and you have a smooth consistency.
-(Alternatively, you could melt the chocolate using the microwave and a microwave-safe bowl.
+2. Stir occasionally using a spoon or silicone spatula until all the chocolate has melted and you have a smooth consistency.
+(Alternatively, melt the chocolate using the microwave and a microwave-safe bowl.
 Heat chocolate in 30-second intervals until smooth, mixing in between).

-Step three.
-Alternatively, you could drizzle the chocolate onto each cookie using a spoon.
+4. Alternatively, drizzle the chocolate onto each cookie using a spoon.
 I usually need to add more oil to make the chocolate loose enough to drizzle.

 Variations